jrjml/jrjml.github.io/circulation/registration.md

 	10. Other piece of delivered mail, postmarked not more than two months old

 3. Renewal and Expiration.
 	- Patron accounts will expire one (1) year after the account is created/renewed.
 	- Staff client will notify the account is about to expire thirty (30) days beforehand.
+	- If notified beforehand, staff will ask if the patron's address has changed and, if so, update the account.
+	- Within two (2) years after expiration, staff will ask if the patron's address has changed and, if so, update the account.
+	- Beyond two (2) years after expiration, staff will require new proof of address in order to renew the account.

 [Top][6.1]